 - Want to reduce grocery waste?
 Grow items you frequently use that store well.

-A minimalist garden works in any size space — from a small apartment balcony to a backyard.
+A minimalist garden can be full of life in any size setting, from a small apartment balcony to a yard.

 - Use raised beds for better organization and soil quality.

-- Avoid overly complex layouts — keep pathways clear and functional.
+- Avoid intricate layouts — keep walkways clear and functional.

-- Containers: Repurpose food-grade buckets, wooden crates, or old pots.
+- Use food-grade buckets, crates, or even old pots!

-- Trellises: Reuse old ladders, wooden pallets, or even branches.
+- Trellises: Reuse an old ladder, wooden pallet, or even branches.

-🌿 Secret: Check community “Buy Nothing” groups or garden swaps — you can often find soil, pots, and seeds for free.
+Check your local "Buy Nothing" groups and garden swaps in your community.
+You would be surprised at the soil, pots, and seeds you can get for free.

-- Worm Bins: Indoor vermicomposting for small spaces.
+- Worm Bins: Indoor vermicomposting for limited spaces.

-- No-Dig Method: Build layers of organic matter (compost, mulch) on top of soil to enrich it naturally.
+- No-Dig Method: Build layers of organic matter, like compost and mulch, on top of the soil.

-Step 5: Plant Selection for Minimalist Gardening 🌼
+Step 5:choosing the Right Plants for Minimalist Gardening

 - Herbs: Basil, mint, rosemary, thyme.